 - Time Limit.
-Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.
+Please refer to the Academic Regulations for further details regarding the Time Limits.
 The expected time to completion for this program is between three and four years.

 - Graduation Requirement.
 In order to graduate, students must have a cumulative GPA of at least 3.00.